Self Service: Manage Software on University Mac Devices

 • Note that some applications such as Adobe Creative Cloud and the Cisco VPN install files in multiple locations like in Windows.
 These programs are contained in a single package and show up in the Applications folder as a folder themselves.
 In this case, they will have their own uninstaller program to run instead of the process listed here.
 For example, double click on the Uninstall Adobe Creative Cloud to uninstall.

-5. Empty the trash bin An image of the trash icon by right clicking or holding the control button while clicking on the trash bin and select Empty.
+5. Empty the trash bin Trash icon by right clicking or holding the control button while clicking on the trash bin and selecting Empty.

 After uninstalling the software, it may be necessary to install the software once again.
-To reinstall the software that you just uninstalled, return to Installing an Application section of this article.
+To reinstall the software that you just uninstalled, return to Installing an Application (on this page).

-• Note that for some software applications, a system restart may be required in order for Self Service to repopulate.
+• Note that for some software applications, a system restart may be needed in order for Self Service to repopulate.

 Last modified